Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • Evidence of appropriate consultation with participants, audiences or communities.

-• The role of partners or collaborators, including confirmation of any income and co-funding, including earned income, grants, sponsorship and in-kind contributions.
+• Confirmation of the role of partners or collaborators, including any income and co-funding, such as earned income, grants, sponsorship and in-kind contributions.

 Assessors will consider the impact of your activity.
 Some ways to consider impact are listed below.
 You do not need to respond to every bullet point.